 Scott and White Health Plan – Here With You Through COVID-19

-Scott and White Health Plan and Baylor Scott & White Health are actively monitoring COVID-19 developments and are working together to ensure members get the care and coverage they need, when they need it most.
-You can expect claims processing, customer service by phone and member portal, and other operations to continue as usual.
+Scott and White Health Plan and Baylor Scott & White Health are continuing to monitor COVID-19 developments and are working together to ensure members get the care and coverage they need, when they need it most.
+You can expect claims processing, customer service by phone and member portal, and other operations to remain as usual.

-To protect our members and also our health plan employees, we are temporarily suspending in-person visits to our health plan.
+To protect our members and also our health plan employees, we are temporarily suspending in-person visits to our health plan offices.
+This does not apply to Baylor Scott & White Health medical facilities.

 We hope to welcome you back to our offices very soon.
 We have more information on COVID-19 and how to keep your loved ones safe at BSWHealth.com.